 Prima facie negative values cannot be said unfavorable results every time.
 If we desire an increase in the value of a particulars item, a negative outcome of comparison cannot be said unfavorable results.

-The percentage change formula has to be used carefully.
+The formula has to be used carefully.
 Position of the old value and a new value can be interchanged as follows:

-But the outcome of this formula has to be interpreted vice-versa to interpretation explained above.
+But the outcome of this equation has to be interpreted vice-versa to interpretation explained above.